 Entries can be submitted via:

-- email : firstname.lastname@example.org OR
+- emailed as an attachment : firstname.lastname@example.org OR

 - post: Tower Hamlets Schools Library Services, PDC, 229 Bethnal Green Road, E2 6AB